FirelyTeam/spark/Documentation/MigrateFromv2Tov3.md

 - `SearchService` constructor no longer accepts `IIndexService`; the signature changed from `SearchService(ILocalhost, IFhirModel, IFhirIndex, IIndexService)` to `SearchService(ILocalhost, IFhirModel, IFhirIndex)`.
 - `SparkSettings` has a new property `ExperimentalSettings Experimental { get; set; }` (default `new ExperimentalSettings()`).
 - `StoreSettings` has a new property `IndexQueueSettings IndexQueue { get; set; }` (defaults to `new IndexQueueSettings()`).
-- `List<Hl7.Fhir.Model.SearchParameter> IFhirModel.SearchParameters` has been changed to `IReadOnlyList<Spark.Engine.Model.SearchParameter> IFhirModel.SearchParameters`
+- `List<Hl7.Fhir.Model.SearchParameter> IFhirModel.SearchParameters` has been changed to `List<Spark.Engine.Model.SearchParameter> IFhirModel.SearchParameters`
 - `IEnumerable<Hl7.Fhir.Model.SearchParameter> IFhirModel.FindSearchParameters(Type)` has been changed to `List<Spark.Engine.Model.SearchParameter> IFhirModel.FindSearchParameters(Type)`
 - `IEnumerable<Hl7.Fhir.Model.SearchParameter> IFhirModel.FindSearchParameters(string)` has been changed to `List<Spark.Engine.Model.SearchParameter> IFhirModel.FindSearchParameters(string)`
 - `IEnumerable<Hl7.Fhir.Model.SearchParameter> IFhirModel.FindSearchParameters(Type, string)` has been changed to `List<Spark.Engine.Model.SearchParameter> IFhirModel.FindSearchParameters(Type, string)`